aliciamaranville/recipe-app/README.md

 - Flutter SDK
 - Dart (comes bundled with the Flutter SDK)
 - A code editor with the Flutter plugin (VSCode is recommended)
-- Xcode --> For iOS device emulator to run the app
+- Xcode --> For iOS device emulator

 ## Installation Guide